 Regularly screening large groups of people has inherent challenges, and changing the behaviours of millions of people is difficult.
 Raising test adherence is even more challenging today because the people with the highest risk of developing CKD are also at a heightened risk of suffering complications from COVID-19 and should avoid visiting the clinic if possible.

-Healthy.io’s CKD Early-Detection Service allows people to do their ACR urine test from the comfort of their homes, thus removing the barriers to testing and improving adherence rates.
+Healthy.io’s CKD Early-Detection Service allows people to do their ACR urine test from the safety of their homes, thus removing the barriers to testing and improving adherence rates.
 Rather than visit their GP, Healthy.io’s kit and smartphone app allow people to test and transmit their results within minutes, without leaving home.
 As part of the service, a dedicated patient onboarding team helps give people the “nudge” they sometimes need to take the test, and ensures that they have all the information and support they might require.
 In recognition of how our solution transforms kidney care, we were recently awarded the Artificial Intelligence in Health and Care Award to accelerate the adoption of the CKD Early-Detection Service and improve access to care for hundreds of thousands of people in the UK.

 Hear what clinicians from Modality Partnership have to say about the evaluation: